We walked through the grass finding our way to the spot

 These grainy black and white images which are now sweet memories.
 These moments captured while waiting…maybe at a gas station or outside a restaurant on the way to or from a game or tournament.
 How many times did the 11 of us pile into or out of a 12-passenger van?
 How many hours on the road did we spend singing, talking, laughing?
 How many hours did we spend in silence, contemplating the game we just played, our wins and losses, our triumphs and failures, every play?
 I miss being on that team, with those girls.
 What a gift that time, those bonds and experiences were.

 I miss the dark room; the way time passed in 10-minute chunks between the dim, red light of the dark room and back into the white light.
 I miss the smell of developer, bringing an image into focus on the enlarger.
 Exposure.
 Watching it slowly appear on the photo paper in the tub of developer.
 The dark room was magic.
+Dark

 Light